 J-2 dependents are eligible to work in the U.S. as long as they meet certain conditions first.

-Yes, you can work as long as you meet certain conditions first.
+J-2 dependents can work in the U.S. as long as you meet certain conditions first.
 You must apply for and receive an Employment Authorization Document (EAD card) from the U.S. Citizenship & Immigration Services (USCIS).
 Also, your employment must not be for the purpose of supporting your J-1 spouse.

 You cannot start working until you receive your EAD card from the USCIS.
 You are eligible to work as long as the EAD card is valid (meaning the work authorization dates on the card have not expired, your J-1’s status has not expired and your J-1 has not left the U.S. except for a temporary visit.)